hesuncho/Lexical-dispersion-in-English/README.md

 134,000 words) using R scripts.
 Homophones were treated as a single word.
 For example, leach/leech /li:tʃ/ and lich /lɪtʃ/ was counted as one minimal pair rather than two.
 There were 2,182 CVC words in the dictionary, from which 325 CIO words were collected for our analysis.

-"cio_results.xlsx"
+"cio_results.xlsx" (704 words)

-The list of all possible CIO words, their scores, maxent values, P(word) obtained from the Phonotatic Learner (Hayes and Wilson 2008), mentioned in Section 5.1.1 (Step 1.
+- The list of all possible CIO words, their scores, maxent values, P(word) obtained from the Phonotatic Learner (Hayes and Wilson 2008), mentioned in Section 5.1.1 (Step 1.
 Obtain P(word) for all the possible CIO words)
-To generate hypothetical lexicons based on the phonotactic grammar of the actual lexicon, the probabilities of all the possible CIO words (P(word)) were obtained.
+- To generate hypothetical lexicons based on the phonotactic grammar of the actual lexicon, the probabilities of all the possible CIO words (P(word)) were obtained.
 This includes non-existing but phonotactically-possible English words, as well as existing ones.
 All possible CIO words are formed from all possible combinations of consonants in the onset (22), vowels (/i,ɪ/) (2), and obstruents in the coda (16),